 I can’t help much, but I can tell you what not to do.
 I’ve seen many big-chested girls make this mistake.
 Don’t wear baggy clothes to try to hide it!
 Emphasize your waist and torso to show that you’re not overweight, just well endowed(can I use “endowed” when talking about chests?
-Well, you get my point anyway, right?).posted almost 5 years ago
+Well, you get my point anyway, right?).posted over 5 years ago

 me too =( i have the same problem! from a 32B to 32C/D. Please help. anyone..
 I feel that guys always check out my assets rather than my personality.